freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 910.1

-Merge your branch with the `row` reference you were just working on into the `main` branch.
+Merge your branch with the `insert row` reference you were just working on into the `main` branch.

 #### HINTS